j9t/little-books/manuscript/html-css-coding-guidelines.md

 > Release only valid HTML code

-But isn't that the same rule?
+But isn’t that the same rule?

 It is the same rule on the surface, yet a different one when looking at the context.
 Whether we describe or prescribe coding standards doesn’t depend on the rule, but on the situation.
 In both cases, we want to anchor, in writing, what code we expect.